 More info soon: appearing at SFJazz 2020-21 season!

-Lisa B will be back on the road presenting shows, clinics/workshops, and community engagement events in spring/summer 2020 after it's safe to travel again.
+Lisa B will be back on the road presenting shows, clinics/workshops, and community engagement events after it's safe to travel again.
 Hang in there!

 Two Show Promo Videos

 "I Get A Kick: Cole Porter Reimagined"

 "Reverberant: Words & Music" Audio Trailer

 "That was a wonderful show last night.
 My friend and I had a great time.
 You were marvelous – charming, funny, astute, original.
 Your band was exquisite, each and every one of them.
 Your comfort on the stage and with the band felt assured.

 My friend also thought you put on a fabulous show and that the musicians were outstanding.
 She also really enjoyed your personality and your stage presence.
 Kudos!!"

 “Obviously you’re a gigantic talent…you totally controlled the room.”

 - Robin Reichert, owner, Paradise Lounge, San Francisco

 "She totally captivated the audience.
 She is an originator, her arrangements are mesmerizing, and her band is great!"